 Learn the lingo

-Another benefit of planning a business trip to Barcelona is that you get to put your Spanish to the test, and mingle with the locals.
+Another benefit of planning a business trip to Barcelona is that you get to put your spanish to English to the test, and mingle with the locals.
 If you’ve been practicing at home, you can stop by the Mercat de la Boqueria on Las Ramblas and chat with the local stallholders about their fresh fruit, vegetables, and meats.
 If you’re feeling brave, you can even haggle down their prices, and as a shroud business owner, you might be able to get a discount off your evening meal.

 If you’re not clued up on Spanish, fear not.
-Most staff across the city’s gift shops, bars, restaurants, hotels, and markets speak English and will be able to give you some pointers, and there are several language schools dotted around the city if you’re planning to stay for several months and want to challenge yourself and pick up a new skill.
+Most staff across the city’s gift shops, bars, restaurants, hotels, and markets speak English and will be able to give you some pointers, and there are several language translation services schools dotted around the city if you’re planning to stay for several months and want to challenge yourself and pick up a new skill.
 Bilingualism will make your business more competitive, allow you to unlock new revenue streams and client opportunities, and open up social and cultural opportunities, so put in the effort and learn!

 Get closer to your team